EU-facing expectations

 For U.S. readers, the main pressure points today are transparency about what is collected, whether personal information is sold or shared, whether the service is directed to children, and whether the public-facing site is accessible.

-Scientific Revenue's current posture is intentionally narrow: no sale or sharing for behavioral ads, no child-directed features, no account database, no paywall identity layer, and analytics that can be declined.
+Scientific Revenue's current posture is intentionally narrow: no sale or sharing for behavioral ads, no child-directed features, no paywall identity layer, a limited alert-signup database, and analytics that can be declined.

 Accessibility and public-facing obligations